Local government in England: Local authorities now

+In the 2023/24 financial year, 33% of budgeted service expenditure across local government as a whole is set to be on education, 19% on adult social care, 13% on police, 11% on children's social care and 24% on all other services.

+Notably, Cornwall Council has been subject to a devolution deal, which are usually reserved to combined authorities for additional functions and funding.
+And, like some combined authorities and parish councils, local authorities do have a general power of competence.
+Separate to combined authorities, two or more local authorities can also work together through joint boards (for legally-required services: fire, public transport and waste disposal), joint committees (voluntarily) or through contracting out and agency arrangements.

+Greater London includes the sui generis City of London Corporation and the liberties of the Middle Temple and the Inner Temple.
+The other sui generis local authority in England is the Council of the Isles of Scilly.

-Regional authorities
+Regional government

 Greater London Authority

 The Greater London Authority Act 1999 established a Mayor of London and 25-member London Assembly.
 The first mayoral and assembly elections took place in 2000.
 The former Leader of the Greater London Council, Ken Livingstone, served as the inaugural Mayor, until he was defeated by future Prime Minister Boris Johnson in 2008.
 The incumbent, Sadiq Khan, was first elected in 2016.

 The Mayor's functions include chairing Transport for London, holding the Commissioner of the Metropolitan Police and London Fire Commissioner to account and keeping strategies up to date, including the London Plan.
 Meanwhile, it is the Assembly's role to regularly hold the Mayor and their key advisers to account and it can also amend the budget or a strategy by a two-thirds majority, though this has not ever happened as of March 2022.